flybywiresim/docs/docs/pilots-corner/a32nx-briefing/mcdu/perf.md

     - Green when active, white when inactive.

 - QNH (1L)
+    - \>180 NM from the destination:
+        - Blue brackets are displayed
+    - <180 NM:
+        - Amber box is displayed to signify a mandatory input required.
-    - This field displays brackets, when the aircraft is more than 180 NM from the destination.
-Inside 180 NM, a mandatory amber box appears.
-The flight crew must enter the QNH in hPa or in inches of mercury.
+        - Pilot must enter the QNH in hPa or in inches of mercury.

-    - For hPa, enter three or four digits
+        - For hPa 3 or 4 digits
         - For inches of mercury:
-        - Enter two digits, or
-        - Enter two digits followed by a decimal point and two additional digits.
+            - 2 digits, or 2 digits followed by a decimal point and 2 additional digits.

-    - The system interprets:
+        -Examples of how the system interprets input:
             - 1003 as 1003 hPa;
             - 29 as 29.00 in.
             - 29.92 as 29.92 in.

         !!! note ""
-        An erroneous entry of an OAT in QNH field, for example 22 °C, or a higher value, is accepted by the system.
+            An erroneous entry of an OAT in QNH field, e.g. 22°C,  is accepted by the system as a QNH.

-    - The flight crew can modify this entry at any time.
+        - Pilots can modify this entry at any time.
-    - The Cabin Pressure Controller [CPC) uses the QNH to compute the cabin repressurization segment.
-Therefore, an erroneous QNH entry may result in a cabin pressurization that is not appropriate.
+        - The Cabin Pressure Controller [CPC) uses QNH to compute the cabin pressurization.
+Therefore, a wrong QNH entry may result in an inappropriate cabin pressurization.

 - TEMP (2L):
-     - This field displays the temperature at destination.
-The field displays brackets until the pilot enters the temperature.
-The pilot can modify this figure.
+     - Shows temperature at destination.
+    - \>180 NM from the destination:
+        - Blue brackets are displayed
+    - <180 NM:
+        - Amber box is displayed to signify a mandatory input required.
-     - The system uses this temperature to refine its computation of the descent profile [ISA model).
+     - Used by the FMGS to refine computation of the descent profile [ISA model).

 - MAG WIND (3L)
-    - The flight crew enters the magnetic wind in knots at the destination in this field.
-The system transmits any entry made in this field to the vertical revision and flight plan B pages [which display wind direction as true, not magnetic).
+    - Magnetic wind in knots at destination to be entered.
+    - Transmitted to the vertical revision and flight plan B pages [which display wind direction as true, not magnetic).

 - TRANS ALT (4L)
-    - This field displays the transition altitude taken from the data base [small font) or entered by the flight crew [large font).
+    - Shows transition altitude taken from the navigational data base [small font) or entered by the flight crew [large font).
-    - The flight crew can modify it at any time.
+    - Pilots can modify it at any time.

 - VAPP (5L)
-    - The FMGC computes this approach speed, using the formula:
+    - Computed by FMGC, using the formula:
         - VAPP = VLS + 1/3 of the headwind components [limited to VLS + 5 as a minimum and VLS + 15 as a maximum).
         - The flight crew can modify VAPP.
-A clear action reverts VAPP to the computed value.
+        - A clear action reverts VAPP to the computed value.

         !!! note ""
-            VLS = 1.23 VS1G of the selected landing configuration [full or 3).
+            VLS = 1.23 VS1G (Stall Speed) of the selected landing configuration [full or 3).

 - FINAL (1R)
-    - This field displays the approach specified in the flight plan.
+    - Approach specified in the flight plan.
-    - The flight crew cannot modify it through this field.
+    - Can't be modified here.

-- MDA/MDH or BARO (2R):
+- BARO (2R):
-    - This field displays:
+    - Shows:
-      - The Minimum Descent Altitude with associated brackets, or
+      - The Minimum Descent Altitude (MDA) with associated brackets, or
-      - The Minimum Descent Height with associated brackets, if:
+      - The Minimum Descent Height (MDH) with associated brackets, if:
           - The QFE pin program is activated, or
-          - The FCU setting is QFE, on aircraft equipped with the BARO  option.
+          - The FCU setting is QFE
-      - The flight crew inserts the value, which it can modify at any time.
-If the flight crew makes an entry in (3R) or changes the approach, it clears this figure.
+      - Pilots can modify this at any time.
+      - If an entry in (3R) is made or changes the approach, this is cleared.

-- DH or RADIO (3R):
+- RADIO (3R):
-    - If the flight plan includes an ILS approach, this field displays “DH" or "RADIO" and empty brackets.
-The flight crew inserts the decision height.
-The system will accept an entry of “NO", "NODH" or "NO DH".
-If the flight crew inserts an MDA or an MDH [or a BARO  value) in FIELD (2R), this erases the decision height, and this field reverts to brackets.
-The DH or RADIO range is 0 to 700 ft.
+    - If an ILS approach is selected in the flight plan, this field shows "RADIO" and empty brackets.
+    - Pilots enter decision height.
+    - The system will accept an entry of “NO", "NODH" or "NO DH".
+    - If a BARO value is entered in (2R), this field is cleared.
+    - The RADIO range is 0 to 700 ft.

 - LDG CONF CONF3 (4R):
-    - The flight crew can select configuration 3 by pressing the 4R key.
-    - This moves the * down to the (5R) field, which is displaying “FULL"?.

-- FULL (5R):
-    - The flight crew can use this key to select configuration FULL when necessary configuration FULL is the default landing configuration.
+    - Pressed to configure a flaps 3 approach.
+    - The active mode is displayed in blue large font.

 ## GO-AROUND

 ![PERF GO AROUND Page](../../assets/a32nx-briefing/mcdu/perf-goaround-page.png "PERF GO AROUND Page"){loading=lazy}

+- TITLE GO AROUND:
+    - Green when active, white when inactive.

+- THR RED ACC (5L):
+    - Thrust reduction altitude and the acceleration altitude.
+    - Thrust reduction altitude:
+        - Altitude at which thrust must be reduced from takeoff/go-around thrust to maximum climb thrust.
+        - “CLB” or “LVR CLB” flashing on flight mode annunciator
+        - Defaults to 1.500 ft above destination runway elevation, or to the altitude set by the airline.
+        - Can be modified by the pilots
+        - Minimum 400 ft above destination runway elevation.
+    - Acceleration altitude:
+        - Altitude at which target speed jumps to green-dot speed (see the note below)
+        - Defaults to 1.500 ft above destination runway elevation, or to the altitude set by the airline.
+        - Can be modified by the pilots
+        - Always equal to (or higher than) the thrust reduction altitude.

+- ENG OUT ACC (5R)
+    - Engine-out acceleration altitude, as defined in the database, or manually entered by the flight crew.
+This is for display only, as a reminder.
+It cannot be cleared.
+The above ACC altitude rules of (5L) apply to this field.

+!!! note ""
+    When go-around is active, or if ALTN is enabled, or if a new destination is entered in the active flight plan and a new cruise flight level on the progress page, the go-around phase shifts automatically to the climb phase (target speed jumps from green dot speed to initial climb speed).